The007Programmer/ufw-ip-manager/README.md

 # UFW-Manager

 A simple tool for IP management on servers.
-Currently this python file is executable on LINUX servers.
+Currently this python file is executable exclusively on Debian-based servers, as the bash commands are specific to the filepath and syntax of Debian architecture.

 ## Features
 | Feature    | Implemented? |